Healthplan Spain

 • Shampoo, toothpaste, and cosmetics

-• Jams, sauces, and other food items with a liquid or paste consistency
+• Jams, sauces, and other liquid- or paste-like foods

-• Baby formula, special dietary liquids, and liquid medications (no prescription or justification required)
+• Baby formula, dietary liquids, and liquid medications (no justification required)

 • Beverages, including wine and olive oil